andriux3000/Reset-Gmail-password-to-previous-one/README.md

 2. Edit VBS file so that your email and password are correct.

+3. Logout of all you Google accounts in Chrome.

-3. Open command prompt and navigate to place where you saved the VBS and run "cscript passwordresetscript.vbs"
+4. Open command prompt and navigate to place where you saved the VBS and run "cscript passwordresetscript.vbs".

-4. Wait a couple minutes and voila!
+5. Wait a couple minutes and voila!
 You have you old password!